nextbreakpoint/infrastructure-as-code/README.md

 The script will set the bucket name and region in all remote_state.tf files.

-  The AWS folder is typically under your home folder and it is called .aws.

-### Generate secrets
+## Generate secrets

-Certificates and keystores are required to create a secure infrastructure.
+Some certificates and keystores are required to create a secure infrastructure.

 Create the secrets with the command:

     ./run_script.sh absolute_path_of_aws_folder generate_secrets

-### Generate SSH keys
+## Generate SSH keys

-SSH keys are required to access servers running in EC2 machines.
+SSH keys are required to access EC2 machines.

 Create the SSH keys with the command:

     ./run_script.sh absolute_path_of_aws_folder generate_keys

-### Configure Consul
+## Configure Consul

-Create configuration variables for Consul with the command:
+Create a configuration for Consul with the command:

     ./run_script.sh absolute_path_of_aws_folder configure_consul

-### Create VPC and subnets
+## Create VPC and Hosted Zone

-Create VPCs and subnets with command:
+Create VPCs and Route53 zone with command:

     ./run_script.sh absolute_path_of_aws_folder create_vpc

-### Build images
+## Build images with Packer

-Server machines are provisioned using some custom AMI.
+EC2 machines are provisioned using few custom images.

 Create the images with the command:

     ./run_script.sh absolute_path_of_aws_folder build_images

-### Create infrastructure
+## Create infrastructure

 Create the infrastructure with command: